scratchyone/localhomepage/README.md

 # LocalHomepage

 LocalHomepage is a simple network directory site to help people find and navigate services on a network.
-To use it yourself, fork the repo and add your own services in `src/main.js`.
+To use it yourself, clone the repo and create `src/services.json` with all your services.
+An example of this file is in `src/services.example.json`.

 ## Usage